rushiagr/cch/README.md

     mksg    - Create a security group (including specifying secgroup rules) rmsg    - Delete a security group

+# Etc

-Look at `notes/plan` for a short list of things I had in my mind while developing this library
+* Look at `notes/plan` for a short list of things I had in my mind while developing this library
+* Many edge-cases haven't been taken care of right now.
+Feel free to submit a pull request :)